Building Brand Strategy and Identities that Sit and Stay

-If you’ve ever been to our studio, you’ve likely been greeted by Fritz, Colby, Gordon or Willow.
+If you’ve ever been to our studio, you’ve likely been greeted by Fritz, Colby, Gordon or Charlie.
 Pups in the house are the best thing ever.
 From helping Science Diet brand the very first dog treat to the invention of the Three Dog Bakery brand, the ground-breaking bakery for dogs that spread from Kansas City all the way to Hong Kong, we have a long history of working with companies that care for our furry friends.
 The tradition continues with pet products, pet media, conventions and the Raise the Woof campaign that we are thrilled to report helped bring a new animal shelter to our hometown.

 How about a walk (walk!) through a few of our latest projects.

 As a company of animal lovers, we are always thrilled to work with pet product retailers and animal advocates.
 UBM, the largest events company in North America, owner of dvm360, one of the industry’s most influential veterinary media companies, engaged Willoughby to help refresh and align the veterinary group, UBM Veterinary, and its associated brands to better reflect the needs of its audiences and the mission of the UBM parent brand.
 The project included the dvm360 media brand over their flagship publication, dvm360 magazine and dvm360.com, as well as their national veterinary conference, The CVC, held three times each year.

 The CVC, a gathering place for vets, vet techs and their families, is produced by the dvm360 media brand but research revealed that no one associated the two.
 To add to the confusion, CVC stood for Central Veterinary Conference but the conference had expanded to the east and west coasts.